-I run Linux, and am used to selecting text with the mouse to copy and pressing shift-Ins to paste.
+I run Linux, and am used to selecting text with the mouse to copy and pressing Shift+Insert to paste.
 (This uses an alternate clipboard known as the "Primary Selection".)

-This seems to work in every app besides Firefox.
-Firefox uses a different clipboard, where Ctrl-C copies and Ctrl-V pastes.
+This seems to work in every application besides Firefox.
+Firefox uses a different clipboard, where Ctrl+C copies and Ctrl+V pastes.
 Is there a keystroke or configuration change I can do to make Firefox paste from the Unix "primary selection" clipboard -- the one it pastes from when I click the middle mouse button?

-Edit: I'm looking for a keyboard shortcut.
-Not mouse.
+Note: I'm looking for a keyboard shortcut, not a mouse action.

 2